What are the main types of fireplaces?

 Most All Pro Chimney Service customers opt for one of the following types of fireplaces:

 - Wood-burning fireplaces.
 Typically regarded as traditional, wood-burning fireplaces allow homeowners to make the best use of natural resources.
 For this reason, they are often cheaper to operate.

 - Gas fireplaces.
 Gas fireplaces provide the ambiance of their traditional wood-burning counterparts but tend to be cleaner and more efficient.
 They supply constant heat with none of the fumes or sparks associated with burning wood.

 - Pellet stoves.
 Pellet stoves burn wood composites that are compressed into pellets.
 Pellet stoves provide the visual benefits that are similar to a wood-burning fireplace with higher energy efficiency.
 The fuel costs for pellet stoves are also lower than gas.

 How much will it cost to have a fireplace installed?

 Many things can affect the cost of installing a fireplace above and beyond the expense of the model being purchased.
 Things such as the condition of the current chimney, type of fuel and structure of the home can all affect the cost of fireplace installation.

 How long does it take to install a fireplace?

-As in pricing, many factors are unique to each home that affect the time required to install a fireplace properly.
-Installing a fireplace can be completed a quickly as 1 day or as long a 1 week.
-Our technicians do their best to complete jobs as quickly as possible, without sacrificing the safety or quality of the workmanship.
+As in pricing, many factors are unique to each home that affect the time required to install a fireplace correctly.
+Installing a fireplace can be completed as quickly as one day or as long a one week.
+Our technicians do their best to complete jobs as soon as possible, without sacrificing the safety or quality of the workmanship.

 What are fireplace inserts and why might I need one?